Countly/countly-sdk-documentation/cordova/next.md

 </p>
 <h2>Enabling push</h2>
 <p>
-  First, when setting up push for the Cordova SDK, you would first select the push token mode.
+  First, when setting up push for the Cordova SDK, you would select the push token mode.
 This would allow you to choose either test or production modes, push token mode should be set before init.
 </p>